SerhiiQAA/Postman-newman-ghActions/README.md

     ```bash
     newman run petstore.collection.json -r htmlextra --reporter-htmlextra-export docs/index.html

-The provided workflow file automates:

-    Installation of dependencies.

-    Execution of tests.

-    Generation of the HTML report.

-    Deployment of the report to GitHub Pages.

 3. **Access the published report via GitHub Pages at:**
     ```bash
     https://<your-username>.github.io/<your-repository>/

 ## Technologies Used
     Postman & Newman: For API testing and report generation.
     GitHub Actions: For CI/CD automation.
     GitHub Pages: For report hosting.

-    Node.js: For dependency management and local server setup.

-    htmlextra Reporter: For enhanced, visually appealing test reports.
+    Node.js: For dependency management and local server setup. htmlextra Reporter: For enhanced, visually appealing test reports.

 ## Future Improvements
     Add integration with additional public APIs.
     Extend test cases to cover edge scenarios.
     Automate more advanced reporting and monitoring.